-Cayman Islands Customs will allow you to bring in your personal belongings duty free within the first 6 months of arrival on the island, if you have a work permit/residency in place and they have to be used personal items.
+Cayman Islands Customs will allow you to bring in your personal belongings duty-free within the first six months of arrival on the island if you have a work permit/residency in place and they have to be used personal items.

-What is a good Location for a rental in Cayman?
+What is an excellent Location for a rental in Cayman?

-Ocean/beach front properties are going to cost you the most amount of money.
-If you are willing to live close to the beach, but not on it, you can get an enjoyable properties at more reasonable rates.
+Ocean/beachfront properties are going to cost you the most amount of money.
+If you are willing to live close to the beach, but not on it, you can get an enjoyable property at more reasonable rates.
 Canal front properties are also a good alternative especially if you plan to buy a boat!

-Snug Harbour, Canal Point, South Sound, Parkway and Governors Harbour are all areas that have apartments and homes, in good residential areas close to town, the beach and all amenities.
+Snug Harbour, Canal Point, South Sound, Parkway and Governors Harbour are all areas that have apartments and homes, in right residential areas close to town, the beach and all amenities.

 Prospect is an area 10 minutes from town that more and more people are moving to.
 Bodden Town is about 25 minutes into town.
-There is alot of condos and homes in this area, with several gas station and grocery stores.
-However, morning rush hour traffic can be backed from 7am to 9am, if you do not have to drive the kids to school or if you can start work at 9:15 or later you will be fine.
+There is a lot of condos and homes in this area, with several gas station and grocery stores.
+However, morning rush hour traffic can be backed up from 7 am to 9 am, if you do not have to drive the kids to school or if you can start work at 9:15, or later you will be fine.

-The district of West Bay is a great rental area, now with the highway, (its is 3 years old in 2017) the drive into Camana Bay takes 7 minutes adn into Geroge Town another 10 mins.
-Wherever you live in Cayman you will never be far from the sea, shops, bus route and you will always feel safe.
+The district of West Bay is a great rental area, now on the highway, (it is three years old in 2017) the drive into Camana Bay takes 7 minutes and into Geroge Town another ten mins.
+Wherever you live in Cayman, you will never be far from the sea, shops, bus route and you will always feel safe.

 What Can I expect to pay for Utility Expenses?

 Electricity is Expensive on the island, because of the high standard of power we have and the cost to run the plants.
 The air conditioning is the most costly and the newer properties have more efficient and economical.
-An apartment that has the air running permanently is going to run up bills averaging between US$200 and US$400 a month or much more for a large home.
+An apartment that has the air running all day and all night is going to run up bills averaging between US$200 and US$500 a month or much more for a large home.

 Water is safe to drink from the kitchen tap in Cayman because Cayman Water using reverse osmosis for the water.
 Budget around $25 per person.
-Cable TV and high speed internet runs between $50 to $150 per month.
+Cable TV and high-speed internet run between $50 to $150 per month.

 What about Pets and Children?

 Unfortunately, many owners are overly cautious when renting their properties.
-It is generally difficult to find a rental that allow cats and dogs as many have strata rules or HOA rules preventing them.
-Even if owners of these properties place restrictions on pets and occasionally small children, these restrictions can sometimes be overcome by offering a larger damage/security deposit, usually around an additional CI$500 per pet.
+It is difficult to find a rental that allows cats and dogs as many have strata rules or HOA rules preventing them.
+Even if owners of these properties place restrictions on pets and occasionally small children, these limits can sometimes be overcome by offering a more substantial damage/security deposit, usually around an additional CI$500 per pet.